Azure/bicep/docs/tutorial/03-using-expressions.md

 output makeCapital string = toUpper('all lowercase')
 ```

-In our `main.bicep` file, instead of forcing users to guess a unique storage account name, let's use the `uniqueString()` and `resourceGroup()` functions to calculate a unique name:
+In our `main.bicep` file, instead of forcing users to guess a unique storage account name, let's get rid of our `name` parameter and use the `uniqueString()` and `resourceGroup()` functions to calculate a unique name.
+We'll also use the `resourceGroup().location` property instead of hardcoding a default location.

 ```
-param location string = 'eastus'
+param location string = resourceGroup().location

 var storageSku = 'Standard_LRS' // declare variable and assign value

 resource stg 'Microsoft.Storage/storageAccounts@2019-06-01' = {
     name: uniqueString(resourceGroup().id) // generates unique name based on resource group ID
     location: location
-    kind: storageSku
+    kind: 'Storage'
     sku: {
         name: storageSku // assign variable
     }